 If you're not looking for a fancy rat, you can easily purchase one (or, ideally, two) at a local pet shop or adopt a baby from a rescue center.
 Look carefully at your prospective pets to be sure they are active and healthy with a clean, well-groomed coat of fur.
 If possible, watch to see that your pet is eating and drinking properly.
 Finally, check to see that the other rats with which it is living are also healthy, active, and clean.

-Beyond the basics of food and housing, rats do not require much else except your attention and time outside of the cage.
-Their play area outside the cage needs to be rat-proofed since rats will chew on just about anything they can get their teeth on.
-Most importantly, ensure that electrical wires are out or reach or encased in plastic tubing.
+The play area outside the cage needs to be rat-proofed since rats will chew on just about anything they can get their teeth on.
+Most importantly, ensure that electrical wires are out of reach or encased in plastic tubing.
 Check that the rat cannot access anything that is toxic, including poisonous plants.
-Keep anything out of reach that you don't want your rats to chew.
 Rats also tend to scent mark as they roam, leaving little drops of urine.
 The odor is not offensive, but you may want to cover furniture with a throw while they are out of the cage.
 They will also do this to their owners, so be prepared!

 Similar Species to the Rat

 If you’re interested in pet rats, check out:

 Otherwise, check out other small animals that can be your pet!